-All young people who meet the criteria for leaving care services but are supported in other teams and services, can access the same support and assistance as those in the 18+ service and will be supported by Case workers in those teams, including Social Workers, Social Work Assistants or Case Officers who will carry out the same tasks as a Personal Adviser.
+Young people in the Strengthening Independence Service, Disabled Children and young people 0-25 or an adult social care team can access the same support and assistance as those in the 18+ service and will be supported by Case workers in those teams, including Social Workers, Social Work Assistants or Case Officers who will carry out the same tasks as a Personal Adviser.

 When reference is made to Personal Advisers or the 18+ Care Leavers Service in this document, this includes Social Work staff and Managers in other teams fulfilling the Personal Adviser duties.
-Reference to the children in care teams or Social Workers may apply to Social Workers in the Strengthening Independence Service
+Reference to the children in care teams or Social Workers may apply to Social Workers in the Strengthening Independence Service.